caseyemerson/gettingAndCleaningData/README.md

 # Getting And Cleaning Data - Final Project
 This repo contains the final project for the Coursera Getting and Cleaning Data course.
 There are two files: **run_analysis.R** and **tidy.txt**. run_analysis.R contains the commented R code to create the tidy.txt dataset.

+## About The Dataset
+The [zipped data set] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) comes from the [Human Activity Recognition Using Smartphones Data Set] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+## About The Script
 The `run_analysis.R` script does the following:

 0. Loads necessary packages, downloads the dataset, unzips the data and reads it into the tables.